2015 International Conference

-The Center for Body, Mind, and Culture invites proposals for papers to be presented at a 2-day conference, January 23–24, 2014, at Florida Atlantic University, Boca Raton.
+The Center for Body, Mind, and Culture hosted a 2-day conference, January 23–24, 2014, at Florida Atlantic University, Boca Raton.

 Eating is an essential activity for human life, and without such life there is no thought, no theory, no art.
 While eating is a need, knowing how to eat is often said to be an art that requires intelligence, knowledge, and imaginative creativity.
 As another maxim puts it: Animals feed; humans eat; and the wise know how to eat.
 What considerations guide our eating?
 How could we make them more intelligent and rewarding?
 A multitude of diverse factors affect our forms of eating and our choice of food: economic, medical, gustatory, ethical, social, and aesthetic.
 How do we balance them for a more mindful, healthier, more gratifying art of eating?